shovel-kun/react-native-nitro-readium/README.md

 ## Requirements

-- React Native v0.76.0 or higher
+- React Native v0.78.0 or higher
 - Node 18.0.0 or higher

-> [!IMPORTANT]
-> To Support `Nitro Views` you need to install React Native version v0.78.0 or higher.

 ## Installation